symbol/symbol-docs/source/concepts/block.rst

     **Block transaction hash**

-    The transactions included in a block are hashed forming a |merkle-tree|.
+    The transactions included in a block are hashed forming a |merkle|.
 The root of the tree summarizes them.

     **State root hash**

-    The state of the blockchain is stored in RocksDB for each block, forming a |patricia-tree|.
+    The state of the blockchain is stored in RocksDB for each block, forming a |patricia|.
 The root of the tree summarizes the state of the blockchain for a given block.

-.. |merkle-tree| raw:: html
+.. |merkle| raw:: html

     <a href="https://en.wikipedia.org/wiki/Merkle_tree" target="_blank">Merkle Tree</a>

-.. |patricia-tree| raw::html
+.. |patricia| raw:: html

    <a href="https://en.wikipedia.org/wiki/Radix_tree" target="_blank">Patricia Tree</a>